Mo Tae-bum

-Personal life
+Early life

 Mo Tae-bum was born in Seoul to father Mo Yeong-yeol and mother Jeong Yeon-hwa in 1989.
 He has one elder sister, Mo Eun-yeong.
 Mo started skating when his father suggested it while he was in third grade at Eunseok Elementary School.
 His participation in the school skating team led him to win a cup from rival Lila Elementary School, which had dominated the age group at that time.
 Since then, Mo has been a close friend to Lee Seung-hoon, a fellow speed skater who also won a silver and a gold medal from the 2010 Winter Olympics.
 As Mo grew older, he almost gave up skating but, after three years of indecision, he decided against giving it up on the advice of his mother.
 Mo and his family currently live in the city of Pocheon, Gyeonggi province.

 As of 2010, Mo is a junior at Korea National Sport University.